mobily-enterprises/routify/docs-src/guides/03-open-wc-page-with-parameter.md

 # A page with a parameter in an open-wc project

-This guide build from the previous one, [Standard open-wc project to a routing-aware app in 6 steps](02-open-wc-to-routify.html).
+This guide build from a previous one, [Standard open-wc project to a routing-aware app in 6 steps](02-open-wc-to-routify.html).
 To start this guide, make sure that you have a working version of the routing-app from the previous guide.

 The aim is to create a page with a parameter.
 This is a very common pattern in applications.